This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 Those under 21, including adults, may not enter any off-premise alcohol business.

 Delaware has no state sales tax.
-And it has no state alcohol monopoly keeping prices and selection low high in the absence of competition.
+And it has no state alcohol monopoly keeping prices high in the absence of competition.
 Of course, the service is also better in Delaware.

 C. Driving and Alcohol